ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**6.3.0**
+	- FakeInventory.ignoreFakes is now exposed to public API, and is now an int instead of a bool.
+		- Increment FakeInventory.ignoreFakes whenever you enter a method where you don't want fake items to be considered as part of item count (e.g. while removing or upgrading items).
+Decrement it before leaving the method.
+	- Added more sources of IgnoreFakes.
+FakeInventory should now have better interaction with Egocentrism, Benthic Bloom, Bulwark's Ambry (if player has fake artifact keys *somehow*), and ItemStealController.

 **6.2.0**

 - Migrated some math/util methods from other mods.